Bar Blondeau at the Wythe Hotel

-Eat and drink in the NYC skyline at these rooftop restaurants with food, booze and absolutely stunning views.
+Drink in the gorgeous skyline at these NYC rooftop restaurants with the food, booze and absolutely stunning views to match

 Advertising

-Some cities have more sprawl, sure, but we’re partial to the ones that stretch sky-high.
-And thankfully for all of us, New York City has plenty of that, from elevated parks like the High Line, to rooftop bars that pair tasty drinks with dizzying views, to beautiful buildings that skim the clouds.
+Some cities have more sprawl, sure, but we’re partial to the ones that surge upward.
+And thankfully for all of us, New York City stretches sky-high, from elevated parks like the High Line, to rooftop bars that pair tasty drinks with dizzying views, to beautiful buildings that skim the clouds.
 But instead of just serving up some of the best views in NYC, the city’s best rooftop restaurants do all that as well as offering some of the finest food and drink options at any elevation.
 So ready your Instagram filters and get ready for your most scenic foodie snap yet—these spots are your ticket to the top.

 Best rooftop restaurants in NYC